lester0866/lester0866.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year undergraduate student at the University of Rochester (URoch) majoring in Computer Science and Mathematics & Statistics.
+I am a third-year undergraduate student at the University of Rochester (URoch) majoring in Computer Science and Applied Mathematics.
 I am fortunate to work with [Chenliang Xu](https://www.cs.rochester.edu/~cxu22/) at URoch and [Thomas Serre](https://serre-lab.clps.brown.edu/person/thomas-serre/) at Brown.

 My current research interests are:
 * Multimodal Learning: audio-visual video understanding